North Korea to parade dozens of long-range missiles before Winter Olympics

 The news comes after US President Donald Trump delivered his first State of the Union speech, during which he criticized the Kim Jong Un regime's human rights abuses and "reckless pursuit" of nuclear weapons and ballistic missiles that could soon threaten the US homeland.

+Chad O'Carroll, managing director of the Korea Risk Group in Seoul, said the planned military parade could undermine Washington's support of dialogue between the two Koreas.

+"The ongoing US support for inter-Korean rapprochement already appears to be showing cracks and will likely be seriously tested in the event of a major DPRK ICBM parade on the eve of the Olympics," he said.

-Foreign media will be banned from covering the upcoming parade, the sources said.
+Foreign media will be banned from covering the upcoming military parade, the sources said.

 This is a dramatic change from last year, when many global news organizations were invited to cover a military parade in April that saw Pyongyang unveil new long-range missiles.
-A diplomatic source says this is due to the sensitivity of the weapons that will be on display, and to avoid questions about the deploylability of the missiles.
+A diplomatic source said this was due to the sensitivity of the weapons that will be on display, and to avoid questions about the deploy ability of the missiles.
 By banning foreign press, North Korea controls all of the imagery the world sees.

 North Korean state media in recent days has been increasing its anti-US rhetoric, warning of grave consequences if postponed joint military exercises resume after the Olympics.